 We will not waive interest at the request of pip defense attorneys.
 We try to obtain all of the money that is owed to you and that includes interest.

 After your bill gets denied, reduced or remains unpaid, we send a demand letter to the patient's insurance carrier.
 The demand letter gives the insurance carrier one last opportunity to pay your bill.
 If the carrier does not pay your bill within 30 days, then we will file a lawsuit against the insurance company.
 This is at no cost to you.
 We are able to get the majority of your bills paid through this demand process.

 How long does it take a PIP lawyer to send me a check?

 The majority of your payments will be sent to you within 30 to 45 days from when you send us your files.

 Insurance carriers typically deny bills for the following reasons:

 - The patient didn't receive medical treatment within 14 days after the accident.
 Florida's 14 day rule requires the patient to treat within 14 days after the accident to be entitled to benefits.
 Many times, insurance carriers are unaware that the patient received EMS treatment, or that the patient treated at the hospital.

-- Material Misrepresentation: Carries frequently denies claims alleging thatthe named insured failed to disclose all of their household members when submitting their policy application.
+- Material Misrepresentation: Carriers frequently denies claims alleging that the named insured failed to disclose all of their household members when submitting their policy application.
 If disclosed, the premium would have been higher.
 There are many issues with material misrepresentations.
 Please call us for more information.

 - No Emergency Medical Condition – Benefits Capped at $2500.00.
 Without an EMC, insurance carriers routinely deny bills after $2500 has been disbursed to the patient's medical providers.
 It is important for the patient to have a documented EMC.

 These are just some of the issues that frequently arise in PIP cases.
-Please call us at (561)588-2781 to speak to an attorney about your PIP claims.
+Please call us at (561)588-2781 to speak to a pip suit attorney about your PIP claims.
 There is no cost you, and we are able to travel to your location.